The Beginner’s Guide to Berlin Tempelhof Airport

 Tempelhof Airport Main Hall

-It was one of the largest buildings on Earth when it was built.
+With a total length of 1.2 kilometers, it was one of the largest buildings in the world when it was completed.

 Inside the building, there is a whole world.